RicoJia/ricojia.github.io/_posts/2023/2023-01-30-cpp-linkage.markdown

 In many cases, it's a common mistake.
 However, there could be times when:

 - We want to define the variable in a translation unit
-- Or define it in header file, but a translational decides to use its own copy (internal linkage, TODO: in what use case?)
+- Or define it in header file, but a translational decides to use its own copy

 Below we will walk through these two cases.